amirmasud/nominatim-docker/3.2/README.md

 3. Initialize Nominatim Database
   ```
-  docker run -t -v /home/me/nominatimdata:/data nominatim  sh /app/init.sh /data/merged.osm.pbf postgresdata 4
+  docker run -t -v /home/me/nominatimdata:/data nominatim  sh /app/init.sh /data/merged.osm.pbf postgresdata 4 24000
   ```
-  Where 4 is the number of threads to use during import.
+  Where 4 is the number of threads to use during import and 24000 is the osm2pgsql cache in megabytes.
 In general the import of data in postgres is a very time consuming process that may take hours or days.
 If you run this process on a multiprocessor system make sure that it makes the best use of it.
 You can delete the /home/me/nominatimdata/merged.osm.pbf once the import is finished.